-Over 50 million Americans, both men, and women are dealing with hair loss at any given time.
+Over 50 million Americans, both men, and women are dealing with hair loss at any given moment.
 A significant percentage of men display symptoms of hair loss by the time they have reached their mid-thirties.
-If you notice hair loss, you know how distressing it can be.
+If you're noticing hair loss, you know how distressing it can be.
 Seeing your hair fall out can make you feel depressed and helpless, leading to feelings of embarrassment and self-consciousness.
 Losing one's hair can even affect job performance and romantic relationships.

 If you are distressed by thinning hair that negatively affects your appearance, there is something that you can do about it.
 Please reach out to Dr. Wiser by contacting his office today and scheduling a consultation so that we can help you improve the appearance of your hair.

 What is Male Pattern Baldness?